encoredev/encore/docs/how-to/dependency-injection.md

 interfaces).

 Encore provides built-in support for dependency injection in services through the use of the `//encore:service` directive and a **service struct**.
-For more information on how to define service structs see the [Services and APIs](/docs/develop/services-and-apis) documentation.
+See the [service structs docs](/docs/primitives/services-and-apis/service-structs) more information on how to define service structs.

 As an example, consider an email service that has a SendGrid API client that is dependency injected.
 It might look like this: